lukirudaka/lukirudaka/README.md

 # Hi there! 🐾
 You found my github!
 This page functions as a linktree to all my public accounts.
-Please do not ask me to sign atabooks or strawpages.
-I don't do those, sorry.
+Do not ask me to sign atabooks or strawpages or follow me to attempt to get me to do so.
+You WILL get blocked.
 The artists behind my badge are Meowingdread and Ellie.
 ## My Socials
 Tap the images to be brought to that profile